-- The estimated cargo volume loss due to increased competition (DCSC) may not be able to be assessed realistically at this point of time. - The hike in tariff is proposed on the assumption of erosion of cargo volumes of CDCTMIPL due to separate New Cargo Village by airport Operator.
-However, there is no historical data or trend to arrive at the loss of volumes as proposed. - The hike in tariff is also proposed on the basis of development of Greenfield Airport (Jewar International Airport) and the assumption that cargo volumes will be bifurcated.
+- The possibility of loss of cargo volume due to entire domestic cargo operations of Air Asia and Vistara shifting to the terminal owned and operated by Air India can be known only if such an event occurs, as there is no official communications or proposal from to appropriate authority to shift its domestic cargo handling from DCSC to Air India facility and hence loss of cargo volumes from 1st Jan'2023 appears to be pre-mature by DCSC. - The assumption of erosion of cargo volumes of DCSC due to new AFS appears to be excessive.
+As, there is no historical data or trend to arrive at the loss of volumes as proposed, such loss may not be able to be assessed realistically at this point of time. - The loss of cargo volumes on the basis of development of Greenfield Airport at Jewar (Noida) and the assumption that cargo volumes will be bifurcated, may not be able to be realistically predicted.
 At this juncture it may be premature to estimate the actual loss of volumes.
-We may be able to gauge the impact once the Greenfield airport is ready, estimated somewhere around the last stages of the 3rd Control Period.
+We may be able to gauge the impact only once the Greenfield airport is ready, estimated somewhere around the last stages of the 3rd Control Period.

-Thus, is submitted that at this point in time, it may not be realistic to assess the impact of the aforementioned factors on the cargo volumes and therefore it is requested that Authority may rationalise the volumes significantly upwards while considering only a minimal impact from the above mentioned uncertain factors.
+Thus, is submitted that at this point in time, it may not be realistic to assess the impact of the aforementioned factors on the cargo volumes and therefore it is requested that Authority may rationalize the volumes significantly upwards while considering only a minimal impact from the above mentioned uncertain factors.
 Authority may thereafter true up the actual volumes during the 4th Control Period, when a clearer picture emerges.